jymchng/truconsts/README.md

 ```
 This code tries to modify the values of the `DATA_ROOT` and `TESTING` constants defined in the `DataFilePaths` class and demonstrates the immutability of `DATA_ROOT` and mutability of `TESTING`.

-In the first try block, an attempt is made to reassign the value of `DATA_ROOT` to 'another_data_path'.
+In the first try block, an attempt is made to reassign the value of `DATA_ROOT` to `'another_data_path'`.
 Since `DATA_ROOT` is defined as immutable with the Immutable annotation, the assignment operation raises an AttributeError with the message "`DataFilePaths.DATA_ROOT` cannot be mutated".
-This error is caught and printed to the console.

-In the second try block, an attempt is made to reassign the value of `TESTING` to 'another_testing'.
+In the second try block, an attempt is made to reassign the value of `TESTING` to `'another_testing'`.
 Since `TESTING` is not annotated with `Immutable`, it is mutable and the assignment operation succeeds.
 The new value of `TESTING` is then asserted and printed to the console.

 ## Yielding From An Asynchronous Generator
 Next, we look at an example where an asynchronous generator is assigned to a class variable and is annotated with the `Yield` type hint.